mikepziegler/tgmap/README.md

 By the way, it will be replaced with a javascript function in the future.

-Outputting the name of the municipality as a popover by hovering over the shape.
+Outputting the name of the municipality as a popover by hovering on the shape.
 ```
 function mouseover(d) {
     graph.style("opacity", .9)